Peter Beardsley: International career

 He maintained his place in the England team and featured in both Euro 88 and the 1990 World Cup.
 He was named as England captain on 17 February 1988 when they drew 0–0 in a friendly with Israel.

 Beardsley was dropped by England manager Graham Taylor after the end of 1990, around the same time he lost his regular place in the Liverpool line-up, and, controversially, continued to be overlooked by him despite England's disappointing performance at Euro 92 as well as their unsuccessful attempt to qualify for the 1994 World Cup.
 Beardsley, meanwhile, was performing very well for his new club Everton, having signed for them in August 1991, although Everton's form as a team was far from impressive.

 During his second spell at Newcastle, Beardsley was recalled to the England team by new manager Terry Venables in early 1994 after an absence of three years, and ultimately ended his international career while still at Newcastle in 1996, when he was one of the three players dropped from the provisional squad of 25 for the final squad of 22 for Euro 96, along with Dennis Wise and Jason Wilcox, after gaining 59 caps and scoring nine goals.

 Beardsley once scored four goals for England against Aylesbury United.
 These did not count towards his international tally, however, as this was not an official international match.
 Aylesbury became the only non-League side to face the full England team, as they hosted the national side in a warm-up match in 1988 in preparation for the European Championships.
 England won the game 7–0.

+Style of play

+A small and skilful second striker, Beardsley was recognised more for close control, deceptive movement and combination play than for prolific goalscoring.
+Often used as a classic number 10, he connected midfield and attack with intelligent movement and passing, providing an extra presence between the lines.
+Beardsley has been described by the National Football Museum website as "a unique talent in English football."
+At Liverpool he frequently dropped deeper to supply chances for teammates such as John Aldridge and John Barnes, acting as the "creative force" in a fluid front line that won two First Division titles and an FA Cup.
+For England he served as an unselfish foil to Gary Lineker—Lineker later recalled that the pair "knew each other's games perfectly."
+He also noted that Beardsley was effectively England's first recognised number 10 at the 1986 FIFA World Cup, when manager Bobby Robson adopted the system to strengthen the midfield.
+Managers credited his role with making England's football "more fluid and attractive".
+Contemporary reports praised his work-rate off the ball, pressing and recovering possession, along with his vision to play incisive final passes.
+This balance of industry and imagination made him a supporter favourite across several clubs.